gulopine/steel/docs/index.rst

 File Formats Made Easy
 ======================

-Biwako makes it easy to define, parse, edit, validate and store data in binary file formats.
-Its primary goal is to help you work with formats defined by other applications, but it's also easy to roll your own file formats and it's flexible enough to work with binary data from most file-like objects.
+Biwako makes it easy to define, parse, edit, validate and store data in various file formats.
+Its primary goal is to help you work with formats defined by other applications, but it's also easy to roll your own file formats and it's flexible enough to work with data from most file-like objects.

 Consider a simple format to retrieve the width and height out of GIF images::